mocks-server/main/README.md

 ### REST API

-The server includes a REST API that allows to change dinamically the current behavior, change delay time, etc.
+The server includes a REST API that allows to change dinamically the current behavior, change delay time, etc. This is __very useful when running acceptance tests, as you can change the behavior of the api__ simply with a request in your tests `before` method.

 Available api resources are: